Sophietje/Verification-Tool-Overview/Tools/Checkers/IFC-BMC.md

 `SAFE`, `UNSAFE` or `UNKNOWN`

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
-Procedure for bounded verification of secure information flow.
+- Procedure for bounded verification of secure information flow.

-Implemented on top of [SeaHorn](SeaHorn.md), uses[Z3](../Solvers/SMT/Z3.md).
+- Implemented on top of [SeaHorn](SeaHorn.md), uses [Z3](../Solvers/SMT/Z3.md).
- Note that the paper calls this a 'prototype implementation'.
+- Note that the paper calls this a 'prototype implementation'.

 #### Comments: